What Is Geodesign?

 An advocacy document hides its weaknesses.
 An analytical document exposes them.
 By catching these four errors before publication, the analysis gained something more valuable than the claims it lost: credibility.

 Consider the first correction.
 The original claim — "this is the last significant urban forest in Asheville" — sounded powerful.
-But when we checked the Esri 10m land cover data, we found 65 forest patches of 45+ acres within the Asheville metro boundary.
+But when we checked the Esri 2020 10m Land Cover dataset (Sentinel-2-derived, ESA WorldCover-aligned), filtering for contiguous tree-cover patches of 45+ acres within the Asheville-MSA bounding box, we found 65 such patches.
 The claim was false.
-If an opponent had found it first, every number in the analysis would have been suspect.
+The reproducibility details: bounding box approximately 35.42–35.72°N by 82.40–82.75°W; tree-cover pixels grouped by 8-connected adjacency; minimum patch size 45 acres (~182,109 m²).
+Anyone with a copy of the Esri 10m Land Cover layer can re-run the count.
+If an opponent had found this first, every number in the analysis would have been suspect.

 The revised claim — "increasingly rare and demonstrably valuable" — is weaker as rhetoric but stronger as evidence.
 It is also true.